ChyuuMC/chyuumc.github.io/_posts/2022-10-12-where-to-buy-groceries.markdown

 #### Asian mini-markets

 Here, you can find several Asian groceries such as Ramen packs, Indomie, Fish Sauce, Siracha, Pockey, etc. etc. The biggest one is [near Ulrichovo Namesti](https://goo.gl/maps/aRNuHQmJSWFn7Bgi7).
-There are many other mini-markets and they are normally titled “mini-market” or “potraviny”.
+Their [newest branch](https://maps.app.goo.gl/UWdNsSrDFT8wSA6T9) is near Central bus stop.
+Don't forget to check out their boba store while you are there.
+There are many other Asian groceries shops around the city and they are normally titled “mini-market” or “potraviny”.
 If you happen to be in Prague, you can also check out [SAPA Praha](https://goo.gl/maps/ZXr5MwjgxGtY9Y1z9), a large Vietnamese village with several malls and restaurants.

 ### Online